Known traditionally as Beuschel, this Viennese speciality is a ragout of cleaned veal lungs. A small portion is often served as an amuse-bouche.

 - Grüner Veltliner, full-bodied style; The ripe fruit characters of a mature and rich Grüner Veltliner can really enhance the texture of this veal lights speciality.

-- An alternative might be an opulent, fruit-driven white wine, such as Riesling, as well as a fruity red wine like St. Laurent and Zweigelt.
+- An alternative might be an opulent, fruit-driven white wine, such as Riesling, as well as a fruity red wine like Sankt Laurent and Zweigelt.